 - Blood: An MDMA (molly) drug test can detect molly in the blood for 1 to 2 days after it’s taken.

 - Urine: Ecstasy (molly) can be detected in urine for 2 to 4 days after it’s taken.

 - Hair: Like other drugs, molly can be detected in hair follicles for several months.

 The way it’s used also affects how long molly/MDMA stays in your system and its detection window.
 The faster it’s absorbed into the bloodstream, the shorter the detection window.
 For instance, when compared to oral ingestion, molly will stay in the body for a shorter amount of time when it’s snorted.

-Many people have heard of the drug ecstasy.
-It’s synthetic and, at least in the lab, it’s known as MDMA, short for 3,4-methylenedioxymethamphetamine .
-Ecstasy gained popularity at nightclubs in 1980s and ’90s.
+Most people have heard of the drug ecstasy, which is also known as MDMA, short for 3,4-methylenedioxymethamphetamine which is grown synthetically in a lab.
+Ecstasy rose in popularity in nightclubs during the 1980s and 1990s.
 The pills gave users the euphoric high of amphetamines and the psychedelic effects of hallucinogens.
-Molly contains all MDMA in a crystalline powder contained in a capsule.
-So, it’s a concentrated form of ecstasy, but users don’t always know if it’s truly “pure.”
+Molly contains MDMA in a crystalline powder contained in a capsule.
+It’s a concentrated form of ecstasy, but users don’t always know if it’s truly “pure.”
 Like all synthetic drugs, it could be diluted with other psychogenic substances.